nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-05-10-get-help-with-beautiful-new-tabs.md

 - Select Customize Toolbar
 - Click and drag the BNT toolbar icon up and away from the toolbar
 - Release your mouse button and the BNT icon should puff away

+## How to change the weather location

+Type your location in the search field in the weather box.
+Press Enter or click the checkmark to save.

+## How to change the weather display unit

+Click the Celsius or Fahrenheit temperature to highlight that format.

+## How to change what images are displayed

+Type some image query ("nature", minus quotes) in the search field in the lower left.
+Press Enter or click the checkmark to save.
+Give it a minute to load the new image - changing your image query means Beautiful New Tabs can't use its existing image cache.